Credit card 101: Applying for a credit card as a college student

 Apply for a secured credit card

 A secured card works just like a traditional card when it comes to making purchases.
 It's the application process that's different: You need to make a deposit that will serve as collateral.
+Please note that Chase does not offer secured credit cards.

 Become an authorized user on another person's card

 Authorized users are typically a cardholder's family members.
-But anyone can become an authorized user on another person's credit card: That person simply has to contact their card issuer and make the request.
+But others can become an authorized user on another person's credit card: That person simply has to contact their card issuer and make the request.
 If it's approved, the user will receive a card in his or her name.

-The real benefit to becoming an authorized user is that it can help build your credit.
+A benefit to becoming an authorized user is that it can help build your credit.
 Some, but not all, card issuers report authorized users' payment histories to the credit reporting agencies.

 Open a joint credit card account